zeinabhared/Team-Profile-Generator/README.md

 To download the node modules to run this application, run the command `` npm i `` from your command line.

 ## Usage
-Use inquirer from your command line to answer questions about your project.
+Use inquirer from your command line to answer questions to generate your team profile.

 View walk through video here - [Screencastify](https://drive.google.com/file/d/1XouCVB9n5E--1omIqN9pMc8L5VMPdtH0/view)